Nummer42O/STREAM/README.md

 5. Start the payload by running `bash -- .vscode/scripts/launch-irobot-benchmark.bash .`.

 6. Run until the FDD pipeline exits, upon which the runtime will be printed to stdout.
 All log messages are printed to stderr.
 The runtime characteristics, such as CPU utilisation and RAM usage can be read from a [Grafana interface](http://localhost:3000/).

+# observations

+Observations about the performance can be made in [grafana](http://localhost:3000/?orgId=1&from=now-6h&to=now&timezone=browser), for more detauls conslut the [STREAM-DSM](https://github.com/KARTOFF8xE/STREAM-DSM/tree/finalize/evaluationTools).
+Observations about the runtime can be made on the stdout pipe.